Code-Institute-Submissions/sraideanna/README.md

 ### Features Left to Implement
 - User authentication
 - Map visualisation of streets.
 This was an original feature in the application design.
-However, the various APIs used to provide coordinates for streets left 700 of the 4000 streets without the necessary data.
-Since the feature couldn't be applied to all streets, the feature was removed and will be added once the geolocation data can be obtained.
+However, the various APIs used to provide coordinates for streets were unable to find data for 700 of the 4000 streets.
+Since the feature couldn't be applied to all streets, and the number of streets with missing data was substantial, the feature was removed and will be added once the geolocation data can be obtained.

 ## Database Organisation
 Sráideanna! uses a document-oriented database using MongoDB.
 The chosen structure was developed by progessing through the following steps: